MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### IP address assignment

-There are two options for assigning IP addresses in an AKA-HCI cluster: an automatic DHCP assignment or a static IP address assignment.
+There are two options for assigning IP addresses in an Azure Stack HCI cluster: an automatic DHCP assignment or a static IP address assignment.
 Each one has it's own set of requirements.
+It's also recommended that you configure three to five control plane nodes that are highly available.

+> [!NOTE]
+> Using static IP address assignments alone is not supported.
+You must use either DHCP only or a combination of DHCP and static IP address assignments.

 #### DHCP
-If you are planning to use DHCP for assigning IP addresses throughout the cluster:
+If you are planning to use DHCP for assigning IP addresses throughout the cluster, follow these requirements:

  - The network must have an available DHCP server to provide TCP/IP addresses to the VMs and the VM hosts.
 The DHCP server should also contain network time protocol (NTP) and DNS host information.

- - We also recommend having a DHCP server with a dedicated scope of IPv4 addresses accessible by the Azure Stack HCI cluster.
-For example, you can reserve 10.0.1.1 for the default gateway, reserve 10.0.1.2 to 10.0.1.102 for Kubernetes services (using `-vipPoolStartIp` and `-vipPoolEndIp` in `Set-AksHciConfig`), and use 10.0.1.103-10.0.1.254 for Kubernetes cluster VMs.
+ - A DHCP server with a dedicated scope of IPv4 addresses accessible by the Azure Stack HCI cluster.
+For example, you can reserve 10.0.1.1 for the default gateway, reserve 10.0.1.2 to 10.0.1.102 for Kubernetes services, and use 10.0.1.103-10.0.1.254 for Kubernetes cluster VMs.

  - The IPv4 addresses provided by the DHCP server should be routable and have a 30-day lease expiration to avoid loss of IP connectivity in the event of a VM update or reprovisioning.

 At a minimum, you should reserve the following number of DHCP addresses in each pool range:

 - **IP pool range**: We recommend having 16 or more IP addresses in the range.
 However, you need at least three IP addresses in the range to create the management cluster.
+When setting up the management cluster, use `-vipPoolStartIp` and `-vipPoolEndIp` in `Set-AksHciConfig` to reserve IP addresses from the DHCP IP pool for Kubernetes services.

-- **MAC pool range**: We recommend having 16 or more IP addresses in the range to allow for multiple/single node configurations.
+- **MAC pool range**: We recommend having 16 or more MAC addresses in the range to allow for multiple/single node configurations.
+When setting up the management cluster, use `-macPoolStart` and `-macPoolEnd` in `Set-AksHciConfig` to reserve MAC addresses from the DHCP MAC pool for Kubernetes services.

-Multiple pool ranges are required: one for the API server, one for AKS, and one for VMs.

 #### Static IP

-If you are planning to use static IP address assignments throughout the cluster, you need to ensure the available ranges contain the following minimum amount of IP addresses:
+If you're planning to use static IP address assignments in combination with DHCP, you need to ensure the available ranges contain the following minimum amount of IP addresses:

-- **Subnet prefix**: Use a Classless Inter-Domain Routing (CIDR) address
+- **Subnet prefix**: To configure the Classless Inter-Domain Routing (CIDR) address, use `-cloudServiceCidr` in `Set-AksHciConfig`.

 - **Gateway**: Use one IP address